rmctr/SpeedSaver/README.md

 Note that it disables Android Rescue Party.
 The reason for this is that the "Rescue Party" is more like a "Party Killer," because it is infamous for factory resetting your device on bootloops.
 We disabled this.

 ## Authors 🤓
-The module is developed by Noah (noahy@riseup.net) and Xaiphon, and it includes code by Draco (tytydraco) called KTweak under the BSD 2-Clause "Simplified" license.
+The module is developed by Noah (noahy@riseup.net) and Xaiphon, and it includes code by Draco (tytydraco) called KTweak under the BSD 2-Clause "Simplified" license, for which we thank him.
 We also thank DethByte64 for inspiring the way of setting processes' mice levels.

 ## Support 🆘
 Open a [discussion](https://github.com/rmctr/SpeedSaver/discussions) or send an email to noahy@riseup.net.